-Modern Systems Management Ltd. was incorporated in 1978 to serve as an independent field office for Barber-Colman, and we have represented that same Rockford, Illinois factory to this day.
+Modern Systems Management Ltd. was incorporated in 1978 to serve as an independent field office for Barber-Colman, and we have represented that same factory and its successors to this day.

 Early Years: Barber-Colman & Robertshaw

 Howard D. Colman was an inventor who began his career in the textile industry.

 Aided by a $100.00 loan from W.A.
 Barber he invented a hand knotter for textile